EvanSkiStudios/Raccoon-Mischief/README.md

 * UnMetaDataCookies > Removes Meta Data from cookies (A-Turtles-Troll adds meta to the cookies to prevent stacking)

 ## Effects
+* If a player falls into the void they will be teleported to the same coords at the top of the overworld
 * If a Pufferfish is struck by lightning it converts to a Guardian
 * Players will now drop skulls on death if config is true
 * You can now milk player entities